cs-fullstack-master/sql_outer_join_cw/README.md

-# Outer Join in class
+# Outer Join Graded Classwork

 Use the included SQL to create 2 tables and load them with data.